-One of the essentials in making a quilted wall hanging is to figure out how you will hang the quilt on the wall.
+When you make a quilted wall hanging, one thing you need to decide on is how you will hang the quilt on the wall.
 There are several different ways to do this:

 1. Use Quilt Hanging Clips

 These clips fasten onto the edge of the quilt and get mounted on a nail in the wall.
 They are good to use if your quilt doesn’t have a hanging sleeve.

 Here is a set of traditional wood hanging clips:

 Another way to hang a quilt on the wall is to sew a fabric tube called a hanging sleeve to the back of the quilt, then thread a dowel or a rod through the sleeve to hang the quilt.
 Click here to learn how to make a quilt hanging sleeve.